- Synthetic data generation methods changed significantly with the advance of AI

 The stochastic process: when form matters more than content

-If the structure of the desired synthetic data is known, and the data distribution is irrelevant -when random noise is all you need - the stochastic process is a perfect method.
+If the structure of the desired synthetic data is known, and the data distribution is irrelevant -when random noise is all you need - the stochastic process is a perfect synthetic data generation method.

 An example would be where the synthetic dataset should take the form of a CSV file with a specific number of columns and rows.
 A random number generator can be used to fill the fields following a defined distribution.